cairnsmatt/computer-vision-rock-paper-scissors/README.md

 ![Image of first round](game_image_3.png)

 6. Further improvements, with more time, would be to allow the user to play against a choice of characters, with interaction chosen specific to that character.
 Another possibility (with quite a bit more time!) would be to include different difficulty levels, by making the computer prediction after the image prediction of the user's guess has been captured.
 The probability of the computer's choice being one of the options that leads to a user win could be increased for an 'Easy' game, and reduced for a 'Difficult' game (leaving unweighted probabilities as standard).
 This could be implemented using the `weights` argument of the `random.choice()` provided by the random module.
-The ethics of a computer guess being selected after a user guess (even if at random) seem slightly iffy to me, but you'll see far worse tactics if you play a few humans!
+The ethics of a computer guess being selected *after* a user guess (even if still at random) seem slightly iffy to me, but you'll see far worse tactics if you play a few humans!